saleh88hbg/RPSLS-GAME-MS2/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+- Javascript
+  - No errors were found when passing through the official [(JSHint) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+- DevTools: Chrome
+  - No errors were found in the console)

+- Browser: Edge and Chrome
+  - No problems detected
+  - Responsive

+### Testing : Lighthouse

+I also used Lighthouse to audit the performance of the websites.

+Mobile device: 94% performance
+Desktop: 85% performance

 ### Unfixed Bugs

-*Still working on img bugs
+- Still working on img bugs in script code
-*Still working on score limiter when chosen
+- Still working on score limiter when chosen in script code
+- Still working on set up two game modes integration in script code

 ## Deployment